soyersoyer/fmp4streamer/README.md

 It inspired me, I like it very much, it's simple and minimal, but it uses websockets and the Media Source Extensions...

-## raspiwebcam
+## fmp4streamer (formerly RaspiWebCam)

 So here we are.

-It doesn't have any dependencies other than python and raspivid, but they are installed by default.
+It doesn't have any dependencies other than python and V4L2, but they are installed by default.

 It adds fMP4 (fragmented MP4) headers to the h264 stream.
 It uses the python http server to serve it to the browser.